gijookim/snu_cee_dissertation/README.md

 (4) You will have to modify the specifics of your documents, including page size, chapter and subchapter title style,  in the "snuthesis_utf8_eng.cls" file.
 Please feel free to modify them accordingly.

-If you have any suggestions regarding the improvement of the template, please contact me through email (gjk_0494@snu.ac.kr or gijoo-kim@naver.com)
+If you have any suggestions regarding the improvement of the template, please contact me through email.\ (gjk_0494@snu.ac.kr or gijoo-kim@naver.com)